Human Health and Disease:

 |Time & Place:||

-Tuesdays & Fridays, refer to syllabus for lecture times as they may vary, Bispebjerg Hospital
+Refer to syllabus for lecture times as they may vary

 M.D.
 (University of Copenhagen, Denmark, 2017), Registrar, Department of Endocrinology, Bispebjerg-Frederiksberg Hospitals since 2017.
 Resident supervisor.
 With DIS since 2019.

-5th year medical student at the University of Copenhagen.
+M.D.
+(University of Copenhagen, Denmark, 2021).
 B.Sc. pre-medical studies, Thomas Jefferson University, Philadelphia PA.
 USA (class of 2014).
 Research associate, Cardiology depart., Gentofte hospital.
 First-aider with Red Cross.
 Project leader, Danish Heart Association.
-Counselor at suicide prevention lifeline - with DIS since 2018.
+Counselor at suicide prevention lifeline.
+Former Human Health and Disease Course Assistant with DIS since 2018.

-The course, however, does not provide regular medical training corresponding to that of medical students and does not include shadowing of doctors or physical examination of patients.
-Patient demonstrations are included in some, but not all, lectures.
+Note: Please be aware that the course does not provide regular medical training corresponding to that of medical students and does not include shadowing of doctors or physical examination of patients.

 - Write a structured medical report

-- Explain the rationale for choice of tests and treatments in clinical practice
+- Explain the rationale for the choice of tests and treatments in clinical practice

-- Copy basic manual skills (suture, IV insertion, catheter insertion) and give a basic explanation of the techniques
+- Complete basic clinical skills (suture, IV insertion, catheter insertion) and give a basic explanation of the techniques

-- Discuss knowledge of human anatomy, physiology, and scientific context
+- Discuss knowledge of human anatomy and physiology

 - Describe medical practice in a social, international, and scientific context